magento/devdocs/src/live-search/facets.md

 ### Static

-Price and Category are the only static facets and pinned to the top of the Filters list in the storefront.
+Price and Category are initially the only static facets and are pinned to the top of the Filters list in the storefront.
 In addition, merchants can pin other commonly-used facets to the top of the list.

-The filter values for Price are dynamically adjusted into price buckets that are distributed according to the number of products returned and rounded to the nearest $5.00.
+The filter values for Price are adjusted into price buckets that are distributed according to the number of products returned and rounded to the nearest $5.00.
 Unlike price navigation steps, price buckets overlap the next bucket by $1.00.

 ### Dynamic